 - if sent by email, at the time that would be the time of receipt under the Electronic Transactions Act 1999 (Cth).

 - At the date of this Agreement, the addresses for notices under this Agreement are set out in the intelliHR Software Order Form.

 - The parties undertake to use all reasonable efforts in good faith to resolve any dispute which arises between them in connection with this Agreement.

 - A party may give the other party a notice of dispute in connection with this Agreement.

 - Any dispute shall be referred:

-- initially to the Customer’s representative and the Licensor’s representative, who will endeavor to resolve the dispute within five (5) Business Days of the giving of the notice; and
+- initially to the Customer’s representative and the Licensor’s representative, who will endeavour to resolve the dispute within five (5) Business Days of the giving of the notice; and

 - If after a period of twenty (20) Business Days after delivery of a dispute notice under clause (b), the parties have not been able to resolve or agree on a process to resolve (whether by mediation, arbitration, alternative dispute resolution or otherwise) a dispute, the dispute shall be referred to mediation.
 Either party may at any time terminate the mediation in relation to that dispute.